 The Residence Halls (Hertel, Rosary, and Guzmán) have network connections in each room.
 Students are not required to have their own personal computer but it is highly recommended that they do.
 Resident students who wish to connect their own personal computer to the network must have a Mac or a Windows based PC with an RJ45 Ethernet network interface card (NIC) no special software is required.
-It is the student's responsibility to maintain a current antivirus program on his
+It is the student's responsibility to maintain a current antivirus program on his computer.

-It is against Dominican College Policy to use the Internet to violate copyright laws.
+It is against Dominican University New York Policy to use the Internet to violate copyright laws.
 Violators will forfeit Internet access and may be subject to legal action by copyright owners or their agents.

-Use of Dominican College computing resources is restricted to purposes related to the College's mission of education and public service.
-Access to College computing resources is a privilege granted to students in support of their studies and other College sanctioned activities.
-Access to College computing resources may be forfeited and additional punitive actions will be incurred for policy violations.
+Use of Dominican University New York computing resources is restricted to purposes related to the University's mission of education and public service.
+Access to University computing resources is a privilege granted to students in support of their studies and other University sanctioned activities.
+Access to University computing resources may be forfeited and additional punitive actions will be incurred for policy violations.